igoroctaviano/learning-digital-pathology/README.md

 - How they integrate together
 - Key technical concepts
 - Common use cases and troubleshooting
+- DICOM storage and Vendor Neutral Archives (VNA) for pathology
+- DICOM converters for pathology images
+- Barriers to DICOM adoption in digital pathology
+- IHE DPIA integration profile for standardized workflows
+- Future trends including AI and telepathology

 ## Who Is This For?